awsdocs/aws-lambda-developer-guide/sample-apps/nodejs-apig/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/nodejs-apig

-Run `1-create-bucket.sh` to create a new bucket for deployment artifacts.
+To create a new bucket for deployment artifacts, run `1-create-bucket.sh`.
 Or, if you already have a bucket, create a file named `bucket-name.txt` that contains the name of your bucket.

     nodejs-apig$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

 # Deploy
-Run `2-deploy.sh` to deploy the application.
+To deploy the application, run `2-deploy.sh`.

     nodejs-apig$ ./2-deploy.sh
     added 16 packages from 18 contributors and audited 18 packages in 0.926s